BinodAryal/simple_blog/README.md

-# This is my README
+# Blod is build according to the Web Application Architectures course offered by Coursera